tgelu/wedding-season/blog/md/how-to-choose-your-wedding-venue-part-two.md

 - Venue Recommendation: country house, a lodge, a garden or backyard.
 - General feel: natural look, intimate, personal with a homey atmosphere, it is a family celebration, with mostly DIY and handmade touches.
 Infuse antique elements into your very own home decor accesories like cute signage, old valises, a typewriter, mismatched vases, you can even use tea cups and saucers for the flower arrangements.
 Frame it all together with lots of bunting, colorful and messy bouquets and plants.
 Food stations and buffets will be a good add-on.
-Does this remind you of a fancy garden party because that's the theme's goal.
+Does this remind you of a fancy garden party?
+That's the theme's goal.

 5. Rustic, [country chic](http://www.boho-weddings.com/2018/04/17/handmade-rustic-barn-wedding-in-sweden-by-jana-julian/)